 A cardinal is arrested for treason against the state.
 As a prince of his church, and a popular hero of this people, for his resistance against the Nazis during the war and afterward his ...
 See full summary »

-Flawed but absorbing drama based on the personality and twilight years of Nellie Melba
+Evensong is based on the personality of the great Australian diva Nellie Melba (1861-1931).

 Was this review helpful to you?